kontena/pharos-cluster/README.md

   ca_certificate: ./etcd_certs/ca.pem
 ```

-You need to specify all Etcd peer endpoints in the list.
+You need to specify all etcd peer endpoints in the list.

-Certificate and corresponding key is used to authenticate the access to Etcd.
+Certificate and corresponding key is used to authenticate the access to etcd.
 The paths used are relative to the path where the `cluster.yml` file was loaded from.

 ## Addons